Our Services: Embodied Practice & Research

 Meet THE FOUNDER

-Born in Denver, Colorado, to an Iranian father and Anglo-American mother, Zoya’s experiences of cultural displacement in the southern United States drew awareness to the necessity of creating spaces where people belong and recognize themselves as part of a community.
+Born in Denver, Colorado, to an Iranian father and Anglo-American mother, Zoya’s early experiences of gender inequality and cultural displacement in the southern United States revealed the urgent necessity of creating spaces where people belong and can recognize themselves as part of a community.

-These experiences shaped a lifelong commitment to creating socially engaged performance projects—ones that challenge and disrupt oppressive systems reinforcing racism, ableism, transphobia, homophobia, and patriarchal structures.
-Whether on stage or off, in nature or on the street, inside universities or within communities, Zoya’s practice remains deeply rooted in relationships and interdependent ways of expressing, moving, and thinking.
+These formative encounters shaped a lifelong commitment to creating socially engaged performance projects that challenge and disrupt systems reinforcing racism, gender inequality, ableism, transphobia, homophobia, and femmephobia.
+Whether on stage or off, in nature or on the street, inside universities or beyond, Zoya’s practice remains deeply rooted in relationships and interdependent ways of expressing, moving, and thinking.

 A Global Impact